The Truth about Vaping Part II: Are Electronic Cigarettes Dangerous?

 Argument #1: Electronic Cigarettes Appeal to Children

 One of the most successful forms of propaganda campaigns are those that appeal to our sense of morality.
 This often involves the helpless and innocent, such as senior citizens and children.
 It is not surprising, then, that children are heavily used in this anti-vaping campaign that the industry has witnessed for some time.
 The basic premise of the argument is that electronic cigarette companies, some of which are owned by large tobacco corporations, specifically target children and teenagers.
 To support these claims, opponents of electronic cigarettes point to the flavors of e-liquid that are available.
-They assert that flavors, such as bubblegum, watermelon, Skittles, and Coca Cola are specifically intended to appeal to children and teens.
+They assert that flavors, such as bubblegum, watermelon, Skittles, and donuts are specifically intended to appeal to children and teens.
 The American Lung Association recently stated publicly that “the use of candy flavors and the glamorization of e-cigarette use” is an “aggressive industry marketing tactic targeted at youth.”
 The odor and taste of these delicious e-liquid flavors entice children and teens into vaping, at which time they get addicted and hooked.
 These allegations are absolutely preposterous and unsubstantiated.
 The fact that e-liquids come in sweet flavors does not in any way correlate to the targeting of children.
 To make this assertion would be to declare that adults do not enjoy these flavors whatsoever, or at least not nearly as much as children do.
 This is a ludicrous accusation, as adults enjoy sweet flavors just as much as children and teenagers do.
 In fact, in a recent poll taken by various e-liquid manufacturers, the vast majority of flavors that adults enjoy vaping are fruit and dessert flavors.
 The mere fact that children also enjoy these flavors does not by any means amount to the electronic cigarette industry targeting them.

 Another element that is used by vaping opponents to support the claim that electronic cigarettes appeal to children is that advertisers use celebrities in their televisions ads in an effort to lure children and teenagers.
 They use celebrities, such as Jenny McCarthy and Stephen Dorff, who are meant to “drum up enthusiasm for their products and hook teenagers.”
 This is another absolutely ridiculous claim on many fronts.
 First, simply using celebrities in advertising is something that virtually all industries engage in.
 It is proven effective, and therefore a staple in the field of advertising.
 The celebrities used in electronic cigarette advertisements are very adult in nature, and in no way demonstrates an attempt to appeal to children specifically.
 In fact, even the celebrities used as examples by ecig opponents are not in any form or fashion meant to entice children or teens.
 Both Jenny McCarthy and Stephen Dorff are celebrities most recognized by young adults between the ages of 25 – 45.
 It is not as though the ads involve Sponge Bob Square Pants and Justin Bieber.
 Who are electronic cigarette companies supposed to use in their ads?
 Gene Wilder and Mel Brooks?
 These claims are completely deceptive, fabricated, and illogical.